tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     >**Note**: If you are unable to select your **Machine Learning Workspace**, do the following steps:

-    a.
+    g.
 Quit the `New Azure service connection` dialog.

-    b.
+    h.
 Refresh or reload the web browser.

-    c.
+    i.
 Repeat steps 1-3 above.

-    d.
+    j.
 In step 4, change the `Scope level` to **Subscription** and then select your **Resource group**.

-    e.
+    k.
 Please remember to name your service connection as `quick-starts-sc`.

-    f.
+    l.
 Grant access permission to all pipelines.

 ## Exercise 4: Setup and Run the Build Pipeline